TriKro/kissherder/readme.txt

 = How do I track Facebook events? =

 The Facebook social plugins emit a number of events.
-Most importantly the "edge.create" event which is triggerd when a user clicks a like button on your page.
+Most importantly the "edge.create" event which is triggered when a user clicks a like button on your page.
 Assuming you have an XFBML like button somewhere on your page you can use the following snippet:

     <script type="text/javascript">